-8.1 Following the decision of the Supreme Court in For Women Scotland Ltd v The Scottish Ministers, individual shall use single-sex spaces such as ablution blocks in accordance with the sex in which they were born.
+8.1 Individuals may use single-sex spaces such as ablution blocks in accordance with their gender identity.

 9. Confidentiality

 - 9.1 It is illegal under the Gender Recognition Act 2004 for a person who has acquired the information in an official capacity to disclose personal information about a transgender person's gender history once they have applied for a gender recognition certificate or been granted one, except with their permission or in other very limited circumstances.
 Any information relating to a transsexual person's former gender (regardless of whether or not they have a Gender Recognition Certificate) is also likely to be classed as sensitive personal data under the Data Protection Act 2018. - 9.2 More generally, transgender individuals may be anxious to protect their privacy surrounding their acquired gender.
 This policy recognises that the right to confidentiality must be maintained.